Academic Clubs

 National Honor Society

-NHS The National Honor Society serves to honor those students who demonstrate scholarship, leadership, service, and character in both the school and community.
+The National Honor Society serves to honor those students who demonstrate scholarship, leadership, service, and character in both the school and community.
 Students in good standing with at least a 3.5 GPA are invited to submit their credentials for membership.

 Advisor: Mr. Winters